-(2) Employees should not accept outside employment if it creates a conflict of interest or otherwise violates the Statement of Incompatible Activities, if applicable.
-In making a determination as to whether outside employment poses a conflict of interest, employees are expected to exercise reasonable judgment and follow the procedures set forth under this policy (see Section D - Ethics Committee; Advice, Review and Reporting, above).
-Specifically, employees should be especially aware of conflicts that may be presented by employment offered by art dealers, auction houses, and collectors seeking to catalogue their collections or otherwise seeking professional advice, museums, publishers, manufacturers or consultants to such entities.
+- (2) Employees should not accept outside employment if it creates a conflict of interest or otherwise violates the Statement of Incompatible Activities, if applicable.
+In making a determination as to whether outside employment poses a conflict of interest, employees are expected to exercise reasonable judgment and follow the procedures set forth under this policy (see Section D Ethics Committee; Advice, Review and Reporting, above).
+Specifically, employees should be especially aware of conflicts that may be presented by employment offered by art dealers, auction houses, museums, publishers, manufacturers or consultants to such entities.
 This list is not exhaustive, and is meant only to provide examples of the types of employment and activities that could potentially create a conflict of interest.
-All employment that may create a conflict of interest or the appearance of a conflict of interest must be disclosed by the employee annually on the Conflict Of Interest Form.

-(3) Employees shall not use the Museum's name in connection with outside employment.

-(4) Employees' use of the Museum's equipment and facilities for outside employment is not permitted unless the employee receives authorization from the employee's supervisor.

-(5) Employees' use of the Museum's materials (office supplies, office services, telephone, e-mail address postage, etc.) for outside employment or personal use is not permitted.
+All employment that may create a conflict of interest or the appearance of a conflict of interest must be disclosed by the employee annually on the Conflict Of Interest Form. - (3) Employees shall not use the Museum's name in connection with outside employment. - (4) Employees' use of the Museum's equipment and facilities for outside employment is not permitted unless the employee receives authorization from the employee's supervisor. - (5) Employees' use of the Museum's materials (office supplies, office services, telephone, e-mail address postage, etc.) for outside employment or personal use is not permitted.